Lentern/mods/README.md

 ### Is this mod updated for the newest version?

 - Some mods will work on new versions, but won't necessarily tell you on the download page yet.
-Refer to my guides below to see if mods are updated.
+If a mod says on Modrinth that it isn't updated, refer to my notes below to see if it may still work.

 ### My game is crashing any time I load a world/server, what's going on?

 - If you get a crash any time you load a world or join a server, remove the Chat Patches mod.
 If that fixes it, add the mod back and then delete the file "chatlog.json" file in _.minecraft\logs_.
 This will reset your chat history and fix the crash.
+If this doesn't fix it, start removing mods, half of them at a time, until you find the culprit, and then get googling or leave a comment on my video about which mod it is.

 ### Will these mods affect my builds/redstone/farms?

 - In theory, no. I made this list with the goal of staying true to vanilla while also improving the experience.
-If you notice an issue with your world, slowly remove mods from your mods folder until you figure out which mod is causing an issue, and report the issue to the mod developers (or check if it has already been reported/fixed).
+If you notice an issue with your world, start removing mods, half of them at a time, until you figure out which mod is causing an issue, and report the issue to the mod developers (or check if it has already been reported or fixed in a newer version ).
 It could also be a setting within the mod that should have been toggled, and was unintentionally impeding your experience.
 To avoid this, use my mod configs, linked above.

 # Mods